Donald Trump is back in New Hampshire Thursday.

 Trump fired Lewandowski back in June, but what did you learn about the type of involvement he’s having now?

 Even after his firing, he kept in close touch with the candidate.
 The two formed a close, personal bond, and it was really the candidate’s children who forced Lewandowski’s ouster.
 But recently, especially with the departure of Paul Manafort in late August, he’s been re-engaging with the campaign more broadly.
-He met with Matt Biundo, who’s helping run the New Hampshire operation, and offered to be a liaison between New Hampshire and New York.
+He met with Michael Biundo, who’s helping run the New Hampshire operation, and offered to be a liaison between New Hampshire and New York.
 He’s now reportedly listening in on morning conference calls held by communication and political staff in New York, and is generally serving as a resource, especially for the New Hampshire operation, where he has the most institutional knowledge.

 You’ve heard from New Hampshire campaign staffers for Trump who say they’re consulting with him on a regular basis?